Mt. Rainier Scenic Railroad locomotives: Polson Logging Company no. 70, Baldwin 2-8-2

 Built by the Baldwin Locomotive Works for Polson Brothers Logging Company of Hoquiam, Washington in 1922, which was acquired by Rayonier in 1945.
 It was retired in 1963 and purchased from Rayonier by Maynard Lang, and operated in Snoqualmie for the Puget Sound Railway Historical Association from 1966 until it was rendered inoperable in 1983.
 It was then sold to MRSR in 1992 after Lang's death.
 MRSR restored it to operable condition in 2011.
 It was later put out of service due to lead truck issues, but returned to service in 2017.
-Currently operable.
+After the FRA granted a waiver in 2025 to extend its service to the end of the calendar year, it was put out of service at the beginning of 2026 for its mandatory 1472-service-day boiler inspection.
+Operational as of 07/04/2026.

 Geared steam locomotives

 Some locomotives use gearing in their drivetrain, instead of the rods used on rod engines.
 These geared engines provide excellent low end torque, allowing for heavier trains on steeper grades.
 The drive wheels are mounted to "trucks" similar to those of a common freight car, which allow the engines to negotiate tight curves and rough track.
 The gear reduction limits top speeds significantly, and increases locomotive maintenance due to having more parts that can wear out.